Adopted March 27, 1980; Amended March 18, 1985, September 30, 1999, April 13, 2002, December 1, 2006, November 22, 2010, and March 24, 2017.

 Section 1.
 The Executive Board may authorize either standing or special advisory committees as needed.

 Section 2.
-The Executive Board shall authorize the dissolution of a committee when in the opinion of the Board its usefulness has ceased.
-This decision and the reasons for it shall be reported to the membership.
+The Executive Board shall authorize the dissolution of a committee when, in the opinion of the Board, its usefulness has ceased.
+This decision and the reasoning shall be reported to the membership.